caofanCPU/D8gerAutoCode/README.md

 ```
 Solution
-0. If you upgrade version 3.0+, you won't see it again.
+0. If you upgrade version 3.0+, you won`t see it again.
 1. Because the IDEA file uses the VFS mechanism, as a plug-in to use the monitoring file I think it is not cost-effective
 2. I also found a reason aboub editing .properties file, sometimes it will take one or two minutes to refresh after you finished
-3. So, press 'cmd' + 's' to force refreshing .properties file and you will solve it.
+3. So, press `cmd` + `s` to force refreshing .properties file and you will solve it.
 ```

 > The icon of plugin shows error like this: red square with a cross